 The Leech River Tunnel is the effective outlet of the Leech WSA, where runoff from each nested catchment is integrated.
 Similarly, from a headwater’s perspective, runoff from the sub-basins of Weeks and Chris crk are integrated at the Leech-head site, and Jarvis and Lazar creek sub-basins are ultimately integrated at the Cragg crk site.
 There was a greater distance between the Cragg crk site and its headwaters’ sampling sites compared to Leech-head and its headwaters’ locations (see Figure 2).
 Within these nested catchments, sampling methods were evaluated to assess whether a Rack sampler combined with Grab sampling downstream of a confluence captured the same range in DOC as synoptic Grab sampling at upstream sites.
 Synoptic Grab samples from the headwater sites of Weeks and Chris crk were compared to Rack and Grab samples from below their confluence at Leech-head (Figure 9, plot A).
 Similarly, Grab samples collected at the headwaters of Cragg crk, Jarvis and Lazar, were compared to all samples at the Cragg crk monitoring site (Figure 9, plot B).
 Higher order rivers were also examined in a similar way, comparing Rack and Grab samples at the Leech Tunnel to Grab samples collected upstream at Leech-Head, Cragg crk and West Leech sites (Figure 9, plot C).

 Below the confluence of headwaters sites, the combination of Rack and Grab sampling did not capture the ranges of DOC observed in upstream Grab samples alone.
 Leech-Head, below the confluence of Weeks and Chris crk, collected DOC concentrations that were close to the average of the two headwaters (Figure 9, plot A); the variance obtained by combining Rack and Grab samples downstream was not the same as upstream Grab sampling variance (Levene’s test for homoscedasticity p-value = 3.8 x 10-5).
 Similarly, Rack and Grab samples collected at Cragg crk did not cover the same DOC variance as Grab sampling at the headwaters Jarvis and Lazar (Levene’s p-value 0.0011).
-Unlike Leech-Head, which had near-average DOC concentrations relative to its two headwaters, samples collected at Cragg crk had DOC that was lower than concentrations in either of its headwater sites (Figure 9, plot B).
+Unlike Leech-Head, which had near-average DOC concentrations relative to its two headwaters, samples collected at Cragg crk had lower DOC concentrations than in either of its headwater sites (Figure 9, plot B).
 The differences in DOC attenuation between these two headwater sets can be attributed to different reach lengths between headwaters’ confluence and the downstream monitoring sites; where Leech-Head was very close to the headwaters’ confluence and Cragg crk was considerably further from its headwaters’ sampling locations.

 When higher order rivers were examined in a similar upstream Grab to downstream Rack & Grab comparison, the combination of Rack and Grab samples at the Leech Tunnel site did capture the DOC ranges observed in Grab samples at three upstream sites (Figure 9, plot C).
 Levene’s test for homogeneity of variance (homoscedasticity) confirmed that there was no difference in DOC variance in the downstream Rack/Grab combination results compared to Grab-only from upstream (p-value 0.165).
 Similar trends were seen for SAC254 but not E2:E3 (Appendix ####).